Now Reading

 Now, I’ll make a gardening analogy because I’m currently working to remove the monocrop sod in my backyard.
 I want to plant native and indigenous plants so that bees and butterflies native to the region can come, eat, and thrive.
 But I’d like to do that with my imagination too.
 What other books can I nourish it with?
 During the writing of Ghost Of, I fertilized my imagination with materials around the theme of dust.
 I watched movies, read scientific papers, nonfiction, fiction, things that I wouldn’t normally pick up, and consumed materials that were both tangentially or directly related to dust.
 I took notes, but also wasn’t trying to directly write about dust.
 This fodder gave me access to metaphors, similes, and diction that I wouldn’t normally have.
 This approach continues to give me a way to continue being a student long after I’ve graduated.
 This is all part of my aesthetic now: how can I continue to pollinate and fertilize whatever this patch of earth is (that is my brain)?.
 What new crop do I want to plant and how might I prepare the field for it?
 There’s a lot of labor involved in preparation.
 Sometimes I don’t know what it is I need to say, but I can give myself a foraging basket and use the foraged words and images to begin to put stuff down.
 The writing process is one of much preparation, and one of unending discovery.

 AC: It’s not that different from my creative process.
 I spent many, many months waiting for inspiration.
-As I’m listening to you, I’m thinking about that moment when you are fully aware of the thing that unlocks: creativity.
-And the more you do it the more you realize when it happens.
-I like to be invited to do things that are outside my wheelhouse.
-Because, I’ll try something I don’t know a lot about and think, it’s okay if I fail miserably, at least I tried at something.
+As I’m listening to you, I’m thinking about that moment when one is fully aware of the thing that unlocks creativity.
+I like to be invited to do things that are outside my wheelhouse because, I’ll try something I don’t know a lot about and think, it’s okay if I fail miserably, at least I tried at something.
 Can you tell me more about the ways that you collaborate and work anonymously with your collective?

 DKN: I’m part of this female and non-binary Vietnamese diasporic artist collective called She Who Has No Master(s).
 The work we make doesn’t have an author.
 The author is the collective, but everybody contributes to it.
 It’s not just: I (as an individual) am gonna write something.
 And it’s also not an exquisite corpse.
 The collective shared document is amorphous and sometimes filled with chaos.
 And yet, at any juncture, when you look at any shared document we have, it’s incredible because there’s something so powerful a force when you’re an anonymous Google animal on the shared doc.
 And in that Google Doc, you could say a terrifying thing and it can’t be traced back to you.
 And it’s this power within the collective that prompts us.
 It’s not trauma porn or trauma that I’m offloading, but something more along the lines of how we don’t skirt away from the thing that is scary to mirror back to me.
 This is the diasporic experience.
 It’s deeply powerful.
 You don’t know who wrote it down, but you recognize truth on the page.
 Seeing these truths makes you feel safer to share your own truths, and you’re safe because the public would never know who said what.
 It’s a unique kind of power and beauty.